rabbitmq/rabbitmq-website/docs/dlx.md

 ## What is a Dead Letter Exchange {#overview}

-Messages from a queue can be "dead-lettered", which means these messages are republished to an exchange when any of the following events occur.
+Messages from a queue can be "dead-lettered", which means these messages are republished to an exchange when any of the following four events occur.

- * The message is [negatively acknowledged](./confirms) by a consumer using `basic.reject` or `basic.nack` with `requeue` parameter set to `false`.
+1. The message is [negatively acknowledged](./confirms) by a consumer using `basic.reject` or `basic.nack` with `requeue` parameter set to `false`, or
- * The message expires due to [per-message TTL](./ttl), or
+1. The message expires due to [per-message TTL](./ttl), or
- * The message is dropped because its queue exceeded a [length limit](./maxlength)
+1. The message is dropped because its queue exceeded a [length limit](./maxlength), or
+1. The message is returned more times to a quorum queue than the [delivery-limit](./quorum-queues#poison-message-handling).

-Note that if a queue expires, the messages in the queue are not "dead-lettered".
+If an entire [queue expires](./ttl#queue-ttl), the messages in the queue are **not** dead-lettered.

 Dead letter exchanges (DLXs) are normal exchanges.
 They can be any of the usual types and are declared as normal.